 Since 1964, Sonoma State University has excelled in preparing effective teachers, administrators and other school professionals.
-Here on our website, you will find a variety of programs including Teacher Credential programs in Multiple and Single Subjects, a new Early Childhood Studies major, Special Education, Educational Leadership and highly valued and critical master's programs (Reading and Language, Curriculum, Teaching and Learning (CTL), Teachers of English to Speakers of Other Languages (TESOL), Early Childhood Education, Special Education and Educational Leadership).
+Here on our website, you will find a variety of programs including Teacher Credential programs in Multiple and Single Subjects, an Early Childhood Studies major, Special Education, Educational Leadership and highly valued advanced credentials and master's programs (Reading and Language, Curriculum, Teaching and Learning (CTL), Teachers of English to Speakers of Other Languages (TESOL), Early Childhood Education, Special Education and Educational Leadership).

 We pride ourselves in advising, teaching, and scholarly research that emphasizes individualized and small group experiences for our teacher candidates and degree program students.
 I encourage you to visit us—to meet our students and faculty.
 You will find that our programs are rigorous, focused, personalized, and highly regarded by both students and the community.
 In addition, you will find that our field placements are carefully chosen to be in some of the best places to learn about teaching and learning.
 While we are accredited both through our National Council for Accreditation for Teacher Education (NCATE) and the State of California Commission Teacher Credentialing (CTC), we remain financially viable option when compared to other universities.

 This is a critical time to engage in the field of education in California.
 It is clear that, if we are to narrow the achievement gaps among socioeconomic groups, we need to help all students develop the skills they need to support themselves and be active participants in the future.
 To do so, we need to develop educational practices that are consistently engaging and preparing students to enter a world filled with technology and social change.
 Review our conceptual framework as it represents what we believe about education, teaching and learning.